 A Business Service Bond protects the clients of the business from fraud or theft, while assuring the client they are making the right decision choosing a bonded company.
-A business service is NOT a license bond or a bond required by any government agency.
+A business service bond is NOT a license bond or a bond required by any government agency.
 If you need a bond that is required by statute, or a bond that runs to a State, Federal or Municipal Agency, click here to apply.
 A business service surety bond is basically for those that may want to “be bonded” when there is no statutory requirement to provide a bond.
 See our “What is a Surety Bond” Video.

 Business service bonds are intended for a variety of businesses, including: